Gulf Breeze High School

-Gulf Breeze High School is a public secondary school located at 675 Gulf Breeze Parkway in Gulf Breeze, Florida.
-It is one of eleven high schools of the Santa Rosa County School District and the only high school in the city of Gulf Breeze.
+Gulf Breeze High School is a public secondary school located in Gulf Breeze, Florida.
+It is one of eight high schools of the Santa Rosa County School District and the only high school in the city of Gulf Breeze.

 For 2020, U.S. News & World Report ranked Gulf Breeze High #1 (out of 29) in Pensacola, FL Metro Area High Schools and #112 (out of 1,088) in Florida High Schools.

 History

 It opened in 1971.
-It had 600 students in 1971, about 1,300 circa 1999, and 1,410 in 2000.It currently has a little over 2,000 students attending in the 2022-2023 school year.
+It had 600 students in 1971, about 1,300 circa 1999, and 1,410 in 2000.
+Currently, it has a little over 2,000 students attending in the 2024-2025 school year.

 Facility

 The school is contained within five structures and encompasses both sides of U.S. Route 98.
 In addition to a large main entrance building, Gulf Breeze High consists of an Art and Drama Department building, a Foreign Language Department building, an ESE building, and a Band and Music Department building.

 Additional adjacent facilities include six tennis courts, basketball courts, a baseball complex, three practice fields for soccer, football and lacrosse, and a large stadium.
 On August 4, 2010, a $1.5 million field house addition was completed.
 In 2014, new baseball and softball field houses were completed, in 2015 the baseball complex received a face lift so all buildings would match and be aesthetically pleasing and coordinate in color; the spectator stands were covered for sun protection and in 2016 a new softball indoor batting facility was completed.

 Adjacent to the high school are Gulf Breeze Elementary School and Gulf Breeze Middle School, creating a large educational campus in the heart of the small Gulf Breeze peninsula.
 The high quality of all three schools and the geographically limited land mass of Gulf Breeze are often credited in combination for bolstering property values on the peninsula.